 Staying within the South Rim of the Grand Canyon means easy access to some of the best experiences the area can offer – think longer hikes in one of the most iconic areas of America or the chance to wake up early to watch the sunrise.
 The South Rim is the most visited rim, and its popularity with tourists means that there are a selection of hotels to choose from that cater to guest’s needs; with the canyon right on your doorstep.
 Getting up for the sunrise over the canyon won’t seem like so much of a chore if all you have to do is wake up and walk outside your front door.

 Most hotels in the South Rim can facilitate tours and special trips like a helicopter ride, and can offer a depth of information about the canyon.
 Staying inside the park itself is popular; many people want to make the most of their time in the Grand Canyon, so make sure you book well in advance.
 There are some reasonably priced good but basic rooms available at a handful of lodges, but do expect to pay more to stay inside the rim itself.
 Alternatively, you could brave it out in the open at one of the park’s campsites.

-Where to Stay at the South Rim
+Best Places to Stay at the South Rim